-Ieyasu was trying to make England a trading partner because of his relation to William Adams.
+Ieyasu was trying to make England a trading partner because of William Adams.
 But Adams was more friendly with the Dutch than the English.
 He was on the side of the Dutch.
 Trade was discontinued with English East Indies Company in 1623.

 Also with the change of the power balance in the world, finally the Tokugawa government decided the Dutch East Indies Company as a European trade partner.